Cybersecurity Regulations: What They Are and Why They Matter in 2025

 This way, you can ensure your business remains secure and resilient in the long run, reinforcing the trust that keeps your customers coming back.

 No system is foolproof.
-Businesses need an Incident Response and Business Continuity Plan to keep things running despite an attack.
+Businesses need an Cyber Incident Response and Business Continuity Plan to keep things running despite an attack.

 Here’s how you can implement it: